This site is best experienced on a laptop or desktop.

 The live status system

 The live status widget on /now, the homepage and /lab shows real data from my devices in near real-time.
-Background services (daemons) run on each machine and push data to Upstash Redis every 30 to 60 seconds.
-The site then reads from Redis when you load the page.
+Background services (daemons) run on each machine and push data to Upstash Redis every 60 to 120 seconds.
+The site reads them back through short-lived cached endpoints when you load the page, so however many people are viewing, the data is fetched once and shared rather than re-read per visitor.
 If a device goes offline, Redis keys expire after a short window and the card shows the last known state with a timestamp.

 A Python script managed by launchd on macOS.
-It runs in the background at all times and writes to Redis every 30 seconds: battery percentage, charging state, local timezone and current weather.
+It runs in the background at all times and writes to Redis every 120 seconds: battery percentage, charging state, local timezone and current weather.
 Weather comes from Open-Meteo, a free European meteorological API with no API key required that uses the ECMWF model - more accurate for UK weather than most commercial alternatives.
-Location is determined via CoreLocationCLI (GPS-level accuracy) with ipinfo.io as a fallback.
-Only country code and timezone are stored - city is deliberately excluded for privacy.
+Location is determined via CoreLocationCLI (GPS-level accuracy), and the timezone is derived straight from those coordinates with timezonefinder so the clock follows the exact zone even in countries that span several; ipinfo.io is the fallback for both.
+Only the country code and timezone are stored - the city is deliberately excluded for privacy.

 A Cloudflare Worker runs on a cron every 2 minutes and polls the PlayStation Network presence API using a custom OAuth v2 flow written from scratch - no third-party libraries.
 Sony's session cookie (NPSSO) is exchanged for a short-lived access token and a long-lived refresh token on first run.
 The refresh token is stored in Cloudflare Workers KV and rotated on each use, so the session stays valid for around 60 days before needing a new NPSSO.
 Game cover art is fetched from IGDB on each run.
 The result (online status, game name, cover art, last seen timestamp) is written to Upstash Redis.